 - Minimized stress on the product.
 A door that slams closed 40 times a day is going to dent or crack sooner.

 - Ergonomics.
-Science doesn’t lie -- mechanisms with counterbalancing technology improves health.
+Science doesn’t lie - mechanisms with counterbalancing technology improve health.

 Customizing Your Counterbalance Hinge

 These systems work great with experimental design.
 They can be designed for specific life cycles -- you can specify that you want your product to last 5,000 cycles, 250,000 cycles, or whatever else you want!

 Lids can be made to stay open, to coast open, pop up, etc. You can combine multiple types of hinges, springs, and so on.
 It all depends on your preference.